zachleat/zachleat.com/web/_posts/2011-02-06-et-tu-x-ua-compatible.md

 1. Internet Explorer uses the default Browser Mode (newest available in the browser)
 2. Request sent (Browser Mode determines User-Agent to send, probably MSIE 8.0 or MSIE 9.0)
 3. Response from Server.
-Content may include X-UA-Compatible `` tag and/or Response HTTP headers such as X-UA-Compatible).
+Content may include X-UA-Compatible `<meta>` tag and/or Response HTTP headers such as X-UA-Compatible).
 4. Document Mode determined, using X-UA-Compatible and the DocType

 If a X-UA-Compatible header is sent back in the Compatibility View flow, it will take precedence but obviously will not change the request User-Agent HTTP header.

 It’s important to note that since the request has already gone before the Document Mode is determined, the Document Mode has no bearing on the request User-Agent HTTP header.
 While Microsoft probably could have changed `navigator.userAgent` to be different than the request User-Agent HTTP header, I feel they made the correct decision is keeping the same value. `navigator.userAgent` remains the same value as the request User-Agent HTTP header in IE8, but Microsoft changed this behavior in IE9.
 In IE9, `navigator.userAgent` represents the document mode, not the request User-Agent header.

+![][6]

-![][6]The User Agent isn’t the only thing being determined.
+The User Agent isn’t the only thing being determined.
 The prerequisite Microsoft documentation states that the Browser Mode determines the User Agent, Default Document Mode, and Conditional Comments.
 This is not accurate. **The Document Mode determines which Conditional Comments execute, not the Browser Mode.**

  [6]: /web/wp-content/uploads/2011/02/Screen-shot-2011-02-06-at-1.27.14-PM.png "Screenshot of Microsoft Documentation"